fokosun/playlog-ct/readme.md

 - When a comment gets a reply (reaction), the comment needs to be notified of this update.
 To achieve this, the comment's updated_at field is set to the current datetime stamp when a new reaction(reply) is created and saved.

+- The feed service eagerloads the comments with its `user` relationship and also paginates by limiting it to a specified value.
+This is to both avoid the n + 1 query situation and boosts user experience in terms of the response duration.
 ```

 ## RUNNING THE APPLICATION LOCALLY